Baseline-Blockchain/baseline-node/docs/mining-and-payouts.md

 - **Dedicated payout key**: keep `pool_private_key` offline.
 Use the wallet CLI to generate WIF backups.
 - **Worker registration**: Stratum auto-registers workers when the first share arrives, using the address they provide in the mining protocol.
-- **Fee accounting**: `pool_balance` grows with fees and leftover satoshis.
+- **Fee accounting**: `pool_balance` grows with fees and leftover liners.
 Periodically sweep it to the operator wallet by crafting a manual transaction.
-- **Tx fees**: payout transactions include a flat 1,000 sat fee.
+- **Tx fees**: payout transactions include a flat 1,000 liner fee.
 Bump it manually (editing `PayoutTracker.tx_fee`) if mempools get congested.